Las Juanas (Colombian TV series): Bingo

 After the Salgueros's bankruptcy, Juana Valentina decides to stay in Corozal to help in the situation, so she and her sisters - who now live in Doña's parents' house named "La Casa Rosada" or The Pink House - decide to support their house and Doña's house while Ruben and Calixto put all the money and efforts to get the farm out of the ruin.
 The lack of job chances lead the Juanas to be very creative in their attempts to get money, so their first idea is a bingo.

 But ironically Doña - who has been receiving money from the Juanas without notice - with the help of her nephew Manuel Efe is take this idea down making people believe that the Juanas are cheating on them.
 In this point all the girls seem to have a love interest in the guys from Corozal.
 Juana Caridad dates Mauricio Fuentelafria, son of important politician, who used to have a crush on Juana Valentina but who after watching Juana Caridad almost naked and being charmed by the innocence of the girl decides to keep a relationship with her, but her very religious condition makes this a little bit harder for Mauricio.
 Juana Manny dates Octavio Portorreal.
 The explosive personality of Juana Manny makes Octavio to reconsider their relationship, but he, like Mauricio, gets to understand Juana Manny and keeps a stable relationship with the boxing girl.
 Juana Matilde starts to date Miguel Tejeros, and they begin a relationship but Juana Matilde's freedom makes Miguel believe that if he keeps a relationship with her, Juana Matilde eventually is pushing him away from her in order to keep her freedom, but it does not happen.
-Miguel's mother, the closest friend of Doña, decides to leave him without money for not to let him help the girls.
+Miguel's mother, the closest friend of Doña, decides to leave him without money, that way he can not help the girls.

 Once people think the Juanas is cheating on them, a big fight starts and the guys takes the girls out of the bingo-house, saving them from being hurt.